Steve Ahern

-Stephen Roderick Ahern (OAM) (born 1959), is a media executive, strategist, trainer and international consultant in modern broadcast media.
+Stephen Roderick Ahern (OAM) (born 1959) is an Australian media executive, strategist, trainer and international consultant in modern broadcast media.
 He was the station manager at three Australian Broadcasting Corporation (ABC) radio stations (1988 to mid-1990s), Director of Radio at Australian Film, Television and Radio School (AFTRS) (1998 to 2009) and CEO of Ahern Media & Training (AMT) (from mid-1990s).
-His Order of Australia Medal, awarded in June 2009, recognised his "contributions to radio broadcasting as an educator, media trainer and author."
+His Order of Australia Medal, awarded in June 2009, recognised his "contributions to radio broadcasting as an educator, media trainer and author".

 Biography

 Stephen Roderick Ahern was born in 1959.
 He completed a Bachelor of Arts/Diploma of Education at Macquarie University in 1982.
 He had started his career in radio in the late 1970s and by 1987 was acting station manager at Australian Broadcasting Corporation's (ABC's) Canberra-based 2CN and 2CY.
 He became 2CN's manager in the following year and had previously managed 2NC, Newcastle.
 After six years at 2CN, in 1993, Ahern became manager of Melbourne's 3LO.
-From 1997 to 2009 he worked for Australian Film, Television and Radio School (AFTRS), and was its Director of Radio for ten years.
-In June 2009 he was awarded an Order of Australia medal "for his contributions to radio broadcasting as an educator, media trainer and author."
+From 1997 to 2009, he worked for Australian Film, Television and Radio School (AFTRS), and was its Director of Radio for ten years, in 2020 he took on the role of Director of the ABU Media Academy in Kuala Lumpur.
+Ahern was awarded an Order of Australia medal in 2009 "for his contributions to radio broadcasting as an educator, media trainer and author".